broadinstitute/gatk-sv/website/docs/advanced/docker/automated.md

 This job is triggered when **a pull request is merged or a commit is pushed to the `main` branch.**
-Similar to the [`Test Images Build`](#build) job, it builds Docker images; however, in addition, this job also pushes the built images to the GCR and ACR, and updates their list.
+Similar to the [`Test Images Build`](#build) job, it builds Docker images.
+In addition, this job also pushes the built images to the GCR and ACR, and updates their list.
 The job fails if it cannot successfully run all the steps.